katkeit/SQL-Examples/README.md

 # SQL-Examples
-A Java project containing examples for connecting to a database, running stored procedures, triggers, and etc.
+A Maven project containing examples for connecting to a database, running stored procedures, triggers, and etc. This project uses the MySQL example database "sakila", please review the Files section below to obtain the database.

 ## ❈ Requirements
 - Java Development Kit 14